 Address: 113 Durham Street

 Hours: Mon-Sat: 4:00pm–2:00am

 Step into Boo-Bah-Lou 2 for a trip down memory lane.
 This vintage candy shop is the only one of its kind in Sudbury and offers the best selection of candy, confectionaries, and soda in the North.
 Feel like a kid again browsing retro favourites, international classics, and novelty selections including everything from Harry Potter to bacon-flavoured goodies!
 Your sweet tooth will thank us later.

 Hours: Tue-Sat: 10:00am–6:00pm

 6. The Townehouse Tavern

-The Townehouse is widely known as Sudbury's music mecca, a staple for any musician or music fan in the North, and grounds where Stompin' Tom Connors' wrote Sudbury Saturday Night.
+The Townehouse is widely known as Sudbury's music mecca, a staple for any musician or music fan in the North, and the place where Stompin' Tom Connors' wrote Sudbury Saturday Night.
 The thing you may not know is that they recently started serving food that is equally legendary.
 Pop in during the day with friends or family and you'll find the best burger this side of the Muskokas.
 These burgers are prepared using locally raised, grass-fed, steroid/hormone-free beef.
 Vegetarian?
-Prepare to taste a Beet and Hemp burger that will raise the bar on veggie burgers forever.
-Made using fresh, premium ingredients, The Townehouse menu serves up huge portions and accommodates special requests for vegan, vegetarian, allergy or gluten free needs.
+Their Beet and Hemp burger will raise the bar on veggie burgers forever.
+Made using fresh, premium ingredients, The Townehouse menu serves up huge portions and accommodates special requests for vegan, vegetarian, allergy or gluten-free needs.